Want to help kick Texas Republican John Cornyn out of the Senate this November?

 No surprise, it’s going to take good old fashioned organizing and investment.

 1. Donate to flip Cornyn’s seat.
-Swing Left has started a Texas Senate fund that will be given to the winner of the Democratic primary.
+Swing Left has a Texas fund that will be used to flip seats in the state, including the Senate seat.
 Of course, if there is a specific primary candidate you want to donate to, by all means do that.
 For those folks outside the state, Swing Left’s fund is a great way to support the eventual nominee without needing to know the details of Texas politics.
 Plus, this money will be crucial for the eventual nominee to have especially against the ton of outside money pouring into the state to help Cornyn get re-elected.

 2. Sign up to do some text banking.
 Indivisible is targeting the Texas Senate seat as part of their Payback Project.
 Sign up to get notifications about upcoming texting campaigns.